-Level of Service Existing Level of Service Sub Category Carriageways (classified) Condition SCANNeR surveys show an improvement in the condition of the Classified network.
+Level of Service Sub Category Existing Level of Service Carriageways (classified) Condition SCANNeR surveys show an improvement in the condition of the Classified network.
 The condition of the Classified network in NPTCBC is greater than the Welsh national average Investment A cut in the level of investment will see deterioration in the highway asset and the value will decline.
 Reactive maintenance costs will increase as a result.
 Safety implications Deterioration will increase the safety risks to road users, in the absence of increasing reactive maintenance requirements.
-Carriageways (unclassifie d) Condition The in house visual inspections results show a steady increase in the condition of the Unclassified network year on year between 2010 and 2014.
+Carriageways (unclassifie ed) Condition The in house visual inspections results show a steady increase in the condition of the Unclassified network year on year between 2010 and 2014.
 The improvement can be attributed to additional investment under Welsh Government Local Government Borrowing Initiative.
-Also, the č carriageway works programme has had a period of greater priority following previous investment in dealing with sub-standard footways Investment Continuing at base budget levels, without additiona funding, will see deterioration in the highway asset and in the asset value Safety implications Further deterioration, increasing risks to safety of road users in the absence of increasing reactive maintenance budgets.
+Also, the carriageway works programme has had a period of greater priority following previous investment in dealing with sub-standard footways Investment Continuing at base budget levels, without additional funding, will see deterioration in the highway asset and in the asset value Safety implications Further deterioration, increasing risks to safety of road users in the absence of increasing reactive maintenance budgets.
 Footways Condition In-house visual inspections carried out between 2009 and 2015 indicate an overall deterioration in the footway network, despite an investment programme that targeted areas of heavy deterioration.
 Carriageway programmes have had a period of greater priority over footway works which is now being reviewed Investment A rise is anticipated in claim related costs if decline is allowed to continue.
 Safety implications Deterioration will increase risks to safety of road users' in the absence of increasing reactive maintenance budgets, or greater priority to planned works Structures Condition Bridge Condition Index indicates average condition as 87-89 (good) however, 19 sub-standard bridges currently remain in service and are monitored in accordance with BD79 Investment Funding limited to historical budget.
-65% of the - 5 ·······
+65% of the I.

-2,290 structures have maintenance or repair works identified in Structures Work Pool.
+0.000 -t 2,290 structures have maintenance or repair works identified in Structures Work Pool.
 Safety implications Sub standard bridges require monitoring as a requirement of Code of Practice Management of Highway Structures.
 Street Lighting Condition Aged stock.
 Investment Major £21 million infrastructure renewal project funded from Council resources currently ongoing following asset status report and options consideration.
-Safety implications Risk of column and electrical cabling declining with ongoing investment programme.
+Safety implications Risk of column and electrical cabling declining with , . ongoing investment programme.
 Highway Signs Condition 'Reasonable', with some signage life expired.
-Investment Essential renewals currently ongoing. , , , , , , , , , , , , , , , , , , , , Safety implications Any missing mandatory signs in particular are a , , , , Any missing mandatory signs in particular are a Any missing mandatory signs in particular are a Safety implications Any missing mandatory signs in particular are a Safety implications Traffic Signals Any missing mandatory signs in particular are a safety concern.
-Safety implications Traffic Signals Condition Any missing mandatory signs in particular are a safety concern.
-'Reasonable', with some equipment life expired.
-Safety implications Traffic Signals Condition Investment Any missing mandatory signs in particular are a safety concern.
-'Reasonable', with some equipment life expired.
-Essential renewals currently ongoing Safety implications Traffic Signals Condition Investment Safety implications Any missing mandatory signs in particular are a safety concern.
-'Reasonable', with some equipment life expired.
-Essential renewals currently ongoing Safety implications Traffic Signals Condition Investment Safety implications Safety Barriers Any missing mandatory signs in particular are a safety concern.
-'Reasonable', with some equipment life expired.
-Essential renewals currently ongoing Fault repair system operated.
-Safety implications Traffic Signals Condition Investment Safety implications Safety Barriers Any missing mandatory signs in particular are a safety concern.
-'Reasonable', with some equipment life expired.
-Essential renewals currently ongoing Fault repair system operated.
-Repairs and upgrades were carried out following a Safety implications Traffic Signals Condition Investment Safety implications Safety Barriers Any missing mandatory signs in particular are a safety concern.
-'Reasonable', with some equipment life expired.
-Essential renewals currently ongoing Fault repair system operated.
-Repairs and upgrades were carried out following a 2009 inventory/condition survey and following the specialists in 2019.
+Investment Essential renewals currently ongoing.
+Safety implications Any missing mandatory signs in particular are a safety concern.
+Traffic Signals Condition 'Reasonable', with some equipment life expired.
+Investment Essential renewals currently ongoing Safety implications Fault repair system operated.
+Safety Barriers Condition Repairs and upgrades were carried out following a 2009 inventory/condition survey and following the 2013 Principal inspection/survey.
+A General in- house follow-up inspection will carried out in 2016 and Principal inspection will be carried out by specialists in 2019.
 Investment To be identified.
 Safety implications Specific locations are being looked considered, where the road edge requires engineering works before the barrier can be renewed.
 Drainage Condition Inventory of gullies and culverts is held but condition details of individual assets are not recorded.
 An inventory of connecting carrier drains is being built and is ongoing.
 Investment Reactive maintenance carried out as and when identified.
 Safety implications Reactive/planned works carried out as and when identified.